 Fuengirola Andalucia, Spain Travel Guide

-Malaga-Costa del Sol Airport (AGP) serves as the main international airport for the Costa del Sol.
+Malaga-Costa del Sol Airport (AGP) serves as the main international airport for the The the Costa del sol region in spain region in spain.
 Located approximately 25 kilometers (15.5 miles) east of Fuengirola, it offers the most direct access.

 Direct flights are widely available from most major European cities.
 Connectivity within Europe is strong.
-Direct flights from North America are limited, often requiring at least one connection.
+Direct flights from North America are limited, often requiring a minimum of one connection.

 The Cercanías C-1 Line directly connects Malaga Airport (Terminal 3) to Fuengirola station, a journey of about 35 minutes for ~€3.60.
 Trains run every 20 minutes.